 Fortnightly on Thursday evenings 6-8 pm and additional adhoc events.

 Project Case Study 1

-Usman – “Doing work experience here allows me to learn the core values of TOKKO and gives me time to come up new ideas on what to do during Hate Crime Ambassador Sessions from different ways of teaching the 5 strands to working out how to do outreach to help spread awareness.”
+Usman – “Doing work experience here allows me to learn the core values of TOKKO and gives me time to come up with new ideas on what to do during Hate Crime Ambassador Sessions from different ways of teaching the 5 strands to working out how to do outreach to help spread awareness.”